What to Do With Wedding and Engagement Rings After Divorce

 Though wedding rings can hold a lot of treasured memories and have great sentimental value, when it comes to selling them the precious metal they contain is typically worth significantly less than people expect.

-Most people don’t want to wear a used wedding ring as their own, so if you are considering selling your wedding ring, it’s best to ask a broker for a valuation.
+Most people don’t want to wear a used wedding ring as their own, so if you are considering selling your wedding ring, it’s best to get an independent jewelry appraisal conducted.

 Typically, you will receive an offer between 50-75% of the gold or platinum’s overall value as it will need to be melted down, reforged into a new setting, and resold.